freifunk-gluon/gluon/docs/user/faq.rst

   .. _MSS clamping: https://www.tldp.org/HOWTO/Adv-Routing-HOWTO/lartc.cookbook.mtu-mss.html

-- Encapsulation: Account for the overhead created by the configured mesh protocol encapsulating the payload, which is
-  - up to 32 Byte (14 Byte Ethernet + 18 Byte batadv) for batman-adv compat v15 (v2014.0 and later)
+- Encapsulation: Account for the overhead created by the configured mesh protocol encapsulating the payload, which is up to 32 Byte (14 Byte Ethernet + 18 Byte batadv).
-  - up to 28 Byte (14 Byte Ethernet + 14 Byte batadv) for batman-adv compat v14 (v2011.3.0 until and including v2013.4.0)

 - PMTU: What MTU does the path between your gateway and each of its peers support?